Virtual Travel & Island Guide about Long Beach on Ko Chang in Thailand.

 by chartered boat from Salak

-Phet Bay or, if coming by motorbike or
+Or, if coming by motorbike or

 car, turn left at the intersection of the main street, around